Quark polarization and transverse momentum effects on double quarkonium production in hadronic collisions: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the European Union “Next Generation EU” program through the Italian PRIN 2022 grant n.\ 20225ZHA7W.
-We are greatful to Alice Colpani Serri, Camilla De Angelis, Francesco Dettori, Federica Fabiano, Jean-Philippe Lansberg, Bakur Parsamyan, Luciano Libero Pappalardo and Lorenzo Rossi for useful discussions.
+C.F. is further supported by the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant agreement n.
+101150792 (STAT-TMDs).
+We are greatful to Dani\"el Boer, Alice Colpani Serri, Camilla De Angelis, Francesco Dettori, Federica Fabiano, Jean-Philippe Lansberg, Bakur Parsamyan, Luciano Libero Pappalardo and Lorenzo Rossi for useful discussions.
 We also thank Bakur Parsamyan for providing us with the COMPASS data, Filippo Delcarro and Lorenzo Rossi for providing us with the MAP22 pion and the PV20 Sivers TMD grids in the {\tt TMDlib} format.